Teaching Authority within the Empty Moon Zen Network

 A Dharma holder may give the precepts and receive formal students through the rite of shoken.
 For priests this is full ordination, and an Osho may ordain others up to and through this rank.
 A Dharma holder may not transmit their own successors.

-As acknowledgment of Precepts transmission, the first of the sanmatsu documents passed on in Japanese Soto Zen, the kechimiyaku is given.
-Priests will also receive the kiragami.
+As acknowledgment of Precepts transmission, the first of the sanmatsu documents passed on in Japanese Soto Zen, the kechimyaku is given.
+Priests will also receive the kirigami.
 There is a private ceremony followed by a public acknowledgement where the new teacher is given a kotsu.
-A lay teacher will also receive a colored rakusu and a priest a colored kesa.
+A lay teacher will also receive a colored rakusu and a priest a colored o-kesa.

 Dharma Transmission (also Denbo)